Experiments in Collective Care

 Find out more about the team’s exhibition ‘Care and Control’ in the Care and control Preview article in Bristol 24/7.

-The research team have plans to write a blog for the Feminist Archive South website about the exhibition and have been invited to present their work on Experiments in Collective Care at the Feminist and Women’s Studies Association Conference in London in October 2019.
-The research team have planned an end of project meal and celebration where they will discuss what happens next.
+The research team intended to write a blog for the Feminist Archive South website about the exhibition and presented their work on Experiments in Collective Care at the Feminist and Women’s Studies Association Conference in London in October 2019.

 Project Social Media